tulz-app/frontroute/README.md

 val currentPage = Var[Page](Page.Blank)
 ```

-You might define a custom "directive" (again, it will not be a real directive as we're going to build it using `complete`)
+You might define a custom "directive" (again, it will not be a real directive as we're going to build it
-that updates the value of the `currentPage`:
+on top of `complete`) that updates the value of the `currentPage`:

 ```scala
 def render(page: Page): Route =